 TimeZest can also be configured to require all users to set up 2FA.
 This can be configured in the Security & Permissions page:

-Click Require 2FA for all Administrators to require all administrators to configure 2FA.
-They will be prompted at their next login to configure 2FA, but there is a grace period of 7 days during which it can be skipped.
-After the grace period expires, administrators will be required to configure 2FA before being allowed to login to TimeZest.
+Click Enable 2FA to require all users to configure 2FA.
+They will be prompted at their next login but there is a grace period of 7 days during which it can be skipped.
+After the grace period expires, users will be required to configure 2FA before being allowed to login to TimeZest.

-In the case where an administrator loses their 2FA device, it's possible for another administrator to disable 2FA for that administrator for their next login attempt only.
-This can be done by going to that administrators details page (in Administrators) and clicking Disable Two-Factor Administration for Next Login.
+In the case where a user loses their 2FA device, it's possible for another user with permissions to disable 2FA for that user for their next login attempt only.
+This can be done by going to that user's profile > Security page and clicking Disable 2FA for Next Login button.